 VAT remains a challenge

 VAT also remains a challenge for accounting.
-As early as 1.7.2021, new regulations through the VAT digital package came into force.
-But the implementation of the VAT digital package is still a concern for many companies.
-For example, the processes of the One Stop Shop (OSS) and Import One Stop Shop (IOSS) are still associated with many practical questions for the participating companies.
-Unfortunately, the process is not yet a sure-fire success and the accounting department has to be very careful here, especially in the case of distance sales.
-A distinction must be made: Which deliveries and services can be reported via the OSS and which cannot?
-This qualification is not easy even for tax experts.
+New regulations came into force on July 1, 2021 as a result of the digital VAT package.
+However, the implementation of the digital VAT package continues to occupy many companies.
+The One Stop Shop (OSS) and Import One Stop Shop (IOSS) processes are still associated with many practical issues for participating companies.
+Unfortunately, processing is not yet a sure-fire success and the accounting department has to proceed very carefully, especially in the case of distance sales.
+A distinction must be made: Which goods and services can be reported via the OSS and which cannot?
+This qualification is not easy, even for tax experts.

 Especially in the gastronomy and hotel industry, it should be noted which VAT rate is applied.
 For 2022, the reduced VAT rate for restaurant and catering services (cf. Third Corona Tax Assistance Act) will be applied.
 But beware: This does not apply to the sale of drinks.